-Ingenuity – The corporate innovation teams are typically composed of brilliant minds, top notch experts.
-It they can’t solve a problem, nobody can.
+Ingenuity – The corporate innovation teams are typically composed of brilliant minds, top-notch experts.
+If they can’t solve a problem, nobody can.
 Is that wrong?
-Seriously would you expect a sales manager sits down and innovates and finds a new algorithm?
+Seriously would you expect a sales manager to sit down and innovates and finds a new algorithm?
 Certainly not.
-Or maybe a financial controller who may know how to deal with algorithms, should they come up a new way of building the next generation rocket system?
+Or maybe a financial controller who may know how to deal with algorithms, should they come up with a new way of building the next generation rocket system?
 Not very likely.
 Or?

-Competing Ideas – Of course once an idea is born and needs to hit road to market we need them but first we need an idea, a prototype and so forth, maybe approvals, certification and so forth.
+Competing Ideas – Of course, once an idea is born and needs to hit the road to the market we need them but first, we need an idea, a prototype, and so forth, maybe approvals, certification, and so forth.
 And that is expensive.
-Therefor the decision needs to be made that only the best, most plausible, most viable, most promising idea gets chosen.
+Therefore the decision needs to be made that only the best, most plausible, most viable, most promising idea gets chosen.
 Right?

-Realization – And once it is chosen we do what needs to be done to build and make first small production batch to surprise the market.
-And since that is expensive. the other ideas who are too risky won’t make it.
+Realization – And once it is chosen we do what needs to be done to build and make the first small production batch to surprise the market.
+And since that is expensive. the other ideas that are too risky won’t make it.
 Correct?

 Startup Mania – All the cases we see and hear about disruption, come from startups.
-Therefor we need to understand what they do, how they do, how they come up with those innovative ideas and learn for our own innovation labs.
-So far no enterprise put another out of business based on any disruptive idea.
+Therefore we need to understand what they do, how they do, how they come up with those innovative ideas, and learn for our own innovation labs.
+So far no enterprise has put another out of business based on any disruptive idea.
 Buying or investing in startups looks like a good idea.
 Is it?

 I’m sure you noticed that all the above is today’s normal, yet I was trying to provoke you and kind of question everything.

-For more than 6 years, we ran a startup accelerator based on our experience of starting, growing and successfully exiting companies.
+For more than 6 years, we ran a startup accelerator based on our experience of starting, growing, and successfully exiting companies.
 We also thought all the above is sort of a logical approach.
 But it is not.
-We came to realization, that innovation and the rise of startups is loaded with counter intuitive steps and behavior.
+We came to the realization, that innovation and the rise of startups are loaded with counterintuitive steps and behavior.

-- Innovation lab packt with experts?
+- Innovation lab packed with experts?
 The worst thing that can happen.

 - Experimentation?
-Once we understand how ideas are created, experimentations steps back.
+Once we understand how ideas are created, experimentations step back.

 - Competing ideas?
 Actually guarantees that innovation is not happening.